khulnasoft/AiKit/docs/overview/contributing/helpful_resources.rst

 **IDE extension for spell checking**

-Though this may sound odd, a spell-checking extension is very useful to people contributing to Ivy when adding docstrings.
+Though this may sound odd, a spell-checking extension is very useful to people contributing to Aikit when adding docstrings.

 **Docker**